 Metabolites and Cannabinoids

 Most of the drug tests that are done, most of the time, look for the metabolites of THC.
 With this reasoning, one might say that if you are taking CBD, you have nothing to worry about.
 While this rings true, it can sometimes be a little more complicated than that.
 In the very next section, we precisely talk about that in more detail.

 CBD, while a phytocannabinoid, does not directly interact with the ECS.
-It instead makes use of receptors that it can cling and bind to do its bidding (which includes inducing therapeutic effects).
-These receptors either produce or increase the numbers of endocannabinoids which interact with the ECS.
+It instead makes use of receptors that it can cling to and bind to do its bidding (which includes inducing therapeutic effects).
+These receptors either produce or increase the numbers of endocannabinoids that interact with the ECS.

 Causes of a positive drug test?

 A couple of reasons related to situations where there is a positive drug test, and you think this might be due to CBD (which isn’t the case).

 It could be that the CBD product you may be using might have THC.
 This can happen as there are a significant number of low-quality products whose extractions are not appropriately done or are not up to proper standards.
 The result is that THC tags along with CBD and therefore can be present in the product that you might be using.
 One can say this is what we called cross-contamination, and it is not done deliberately.
 This creates a possibility of the detection of tetrahydrocannabinol metabolites in the system of the user.

 Low-quality CBD products can have THC more than the legally allowed amount, but the sellers can hide this fact leading to detection.
 They are hiding this and sell the products to customers without adding to their knowledge that the specific product may be having the psychoactive compound more than the legally allowed amount.
 This is the most common reasoning behind a positive drug test.